maxkferg/meteor-facebook-collections/README.md

 Installation
 ------------------
-FacebookCollections can be installed with Meteorite.
-From inside a Meteorite-managed app:
+FacebookCollections can be installed with from Atmosphere.
+From inside any meteor app:
 ```shell
 $ meteor add maxkferg:facebook-collections
 ```

+###Requirements
+-Meteor > 0.9.0
+-accounts-facebook with logged in user
+-read_feed scope to access private post ect.
+-user_photos scope to access photos

 Usage
 ---------------